 Niklas Lindblad – technical manager

 During 2010 we installed 310 computers distributed across 23 schools, 16 of them in rural areas around Hluhluwe and 7 schools in Durban.
-When arriving the big job was to organize and setup all the computers that were donated, a challenging task in itself with limited Internet and power.
+When arriving the big job was to organise and setup all the computers that were donated, a challenging task in itself with limited Internet and power.

 To be able to be part of enabling students of these schools to have access to computers was a fantastic experience, and seeing what they could do with these computers was sometimes mind blowing, from advanced Excel sheets to art produced in Paint(!) was staggering to see, and also showed us the importance of access to technology for these areas.